George C. Marshall

 As Secretary of State from 1947 to 1949, Marshall advocated rebuilding Europe, a program that became known as the Marshall Plan, and which led to his being awarded the 1953 Nobel Peace Prize.
 After resigning as Secretary of State, Marshall served as chairman of the American Battle Monuments Commission and president of the American National Red Cross.
-As Secretary of Defense at the start of the Korean War, Marshall worked to restore the military's confidence and morale after the end of its post-World War II demobilization and then its initial buildup for combat in Korea and operations during the Cold War.
+As Secretary of Defense after the start of the Korean War, Marshall worked to restore the military's confidence and morale after the end of its post-World War II demobilization and then its initial buildup for combat in Korea and operations during the Cold War.
 Resigning as Defense Secretary, Marshall retired to his home in Virginia.
 He died in 1959 and was buried with honors at Arlington National Cemetery.

 Early life and education

 George Catlett Marshall Jr. was born in Uniontown, Pennsylvania, the youngest of three children born to George Catlett Marshall and Laura Emily (née Bradford) Marshall.
 Both sides of his family were long from Kentucky, but cherished their Virginia roots.
 (Note: In an interview late in his life, when asked whether he regarded himself a Virginian, he answered: 'My family are Kentucky.
 I myself was the only member of the family born up north...
 I married two Virginians, very ardent Virginians, and I went to school in a very ardent, historical Virginia section school.
 I might say also that I pay taxes in Virginia" (Unger, Unger & Hirshson 2014)) He was also a first cousin, three times removed, of former chief justice John Marshall.
 He was also a distant cousin of Richard J. Marshall.
 Marshall's father was active in the coal and coke business.
 Later, when asked about his political allegiances, Marshall often joked that his father had been a Democrat and his mother a Republican, whereas he was an Episcopalian.

 Marshall was educated at Miss Alcinda Thompson's private school in Uniontown and spent a year at Uniontown's Central School.
 Having decided early in life that he desired a career in the military, but unlikely to obtain an appointment to the United States Military Academy because of his average grades, he looked to the Virginia Military Institute (VMI) for a formal education.
 Marshall's brother Stuart, a VMI alumnus, believed George would not succeed and argued that their mother should not let George attend out of concern that he would "disgrace the family name."
-Determined to "wipe his brother's face," Marshall enrolled at the age of sixteen in December 1897.
+Determined to "wipe his brother's face," Marshall enrolled at the age of sixteen in September 1897.
 To pay for his tuition and expenses, Marshall's mother sold parcels of land she owned in Uniontown and Augusta, Kentucky.